 In limited circumstances, a client may arrange in writing to limit that discretion, or to pose restrictions on investing in certain securities or types of securities.
-An example would be an individual client subject to employer blackout periods where he or she is not permitted by his or her employer to trade in the employer's company stock at certain times.
+An example would be an individual client subject to employer blackout periods where they are not permitted by their employer to trade in the employer's company stock at certain times.